Policy on accommodations for students with disabilities

-University of La Verne is committed to full compliance with the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act of 1990 (ADA).
-As outlined in the 1996 University Strategic Plan, the Office of Academic Programs and Services (OAPSSD) has adopted a policy that assures every student with a disability access to appropriate academic adjustments and auxiliary aids.
-This ensures full participation in the University's educational programs and student activities.
-All University faculty, administration, and staff are to be provided with current information on laws and policies which may affect their service or instruction to students with disabilities.
-With appropriate education, it will become the specific responsibility of all University employees to comply with this policy.
+The University of La Verne is committed to full compliance with the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act of 1990 (ADA).
+As outlined in the 2010 University Strategic Plan, the Accessibility Services Department has adopted a policy that assures every student with a disability access to appropriate academic adjustments and auxiliary aids.
+This ensures full participation in the university’s educational programs and student activities.
+All university faculty, administration, and staff are to be provided with current information on laws and policies which may affect their service or instruction to students with disabilities.
+With appropriate education, it will become the specific responsibility of all university employees to comply with this policy.

 The general definition of a student with a disability is any person who has a “physical or mental impairment which substantially limits one or more of such person’s major life activities,” and any person who has “a history of, or is regarded as having, such an impairment” (Rehabilitation Act, Section 504).
 Accommodations which might be provided are: reasonable academic adjustments and physical accommodations; special testing procedures; advance notice regarding book lists for the visually impaired and some learning disabled students; use of academic aides in the classroom such as note takers, sign language interpreters, and recording devices; early advisement and assistance with registration; accessibility for students who use wheelchairs and those with mobility impairments; and special classroom furniture or special equipment in the classroom.

 Procedures for on-campus undergraduate students

 If an on-campus undergraduate student self-identifies or is referred to Accessibility Services for a documented or suspected disability, the following procedures will be followed:

 - The student is interviewed by the Director of Accessibility Services and is given an Information and Accommodations Packet.
 The Director reviews the information in the packet, and informs the student of the timelines outlined.